jstg004/blockchain_research/lightning_notes.md

 #### Commitment Transactions: Ascribing Blame

 - any Commitment Transaction can be broadcast on the blockchain
-  - only one can be successfully broadcast
+  - only one broadcast can be successful
   - necessary to prevent old Commitment Transactions from being broadcast
 - not possible to revoke many transactions in Bitcoin
   - it is necessary to construct the channel similar to a Fidelity Bond